 - Who is the point of contact for the event?

-Making sure the interpreter is registered and qualified.
+Make sure that the interpreter is registered and qualified.

 It is crucial to ensure that you book a BSL/English interpreter who is fully qualified and registered with either NRCPD (the National Register for Communication Professionals of Deaf and DeafBlind People), NUBSLI (National Union of British Sign Language Interpreters), or if you are based in Scotland SASLI (Scottish Association of Sign Language Interpreters).